guiferviz/mnemocards/README.md

  * PyAudio, one of the Python dependencies requires the installation of **PortAudio-dev**.
- Install the package in Ubuntu-like systems with
- `apt install portaudio19-dev=19.6.0-1`.
+ Install the package in Ubuntu-like systems (bionic) with `apt install portaudio19-dev=19.6.0-1`.
  Maybe any other version of the package is working but that one is the one I'm using without problems.
+ Remove the version if you have any problem and try with the last one.
  * **Python 3** and all the libraries listed in `requirements.txt`.
  All these requirements are automatically installed when you install the package with `python setup.py install`.
  If you want to install the requirements manually just use:
  `pip install -r requirements.txt`.
+ You need at least `pip>=10`.
- * If you want to **import automatically the generated packages**, you should have **Anki** installed.
+ * If you want to **import automatically the generated apkgs**, you should have **Anki** installed.
  * If you want to **generate cards from your repositories or gists** you should have **Git** installed.
- Install it (in Ubuntu-like systems) with `apt-get install git`.
+ Install it in Ubuntu-like systems with `apt install git`.
  Also, in order to use the GitHub API you should have a file with and API key with gists/repository permissions.
  The repository permission is only needed for private repositories.